1. Outstanding Home Page

 Think of the your homepage as a pitch.
 It should also tell the visitor who you are, what you do, and why this is valuable to them.

-First-time visitors are not likely to spend time digging through the website searching for this information.
+about the store, First-time visitors are not likely to spend time digging through the website searching for this information.
 It only takes one click to leave a website, so you want your audience to be able to identify these things immediately.

 Avoid using jargon, or cluttering your page with giant walls to text.
 You want your homepage to have clear language that speaks directly to your target audience.